DonDebonair/ploy/README.md

 ## TODO

-- Update CLI help texts (currently, the Cobra defaults are used)
 - Better error handling
 - Add support for deploying new ECS task definitions for one-off tasks that are not part of a service